A Discussion of Dizziness

 Labyrinthine dysfunction describes one of the non-specific conditions where the inner ear is not functioning properly.
 Although the cause is often unknown, viral illnesses, medication, and trauma are known at times to cause this condition.
 In order to reach this diagnosis definitively, hearing and balance testing must be done.
 Symptoms may be highly variable.
 They can range from occasional unsteadiness to episodic vertigo or constant unsteadiness.
 Hearing loss is occasionally present.
 Initially, treatment is medical and a wide variety of medications may be used.
 Occasionally, vertigo exercises are helpful.
 When vertigo cannot be controlled with medication or exercises, surgery is sometimes indicated.

 Endolymphatic hydrops is a term which describes increased fluid pressure in the inner ear.
 In this respect it is similar but not related to glaucoma of the eye fluids.
-A special clinical form of endolymphatic hydrops is called Meniere’s disease, described elsewhere in this book.
+A special clinical form of endolymphatic hydrops is called Meniere’s disease.
 All patients with Meniere’s disease have endolymphatic hydrops, but not all patients with hydrops have Meniere’s disease.

 The treatment of endolymphatic hydrops is similar to that for Meniere’s disease.
 Medications are first used.
 Diuretics (water pills) are almost always used.
 Their purpose is to decrease the fluid pressure in the inner ear.
 In addition to diuretics, other medications may be indicated, depending on the cause of symptoms in each patient’s case.
 If these fail, surgery is sometimes indicated.
 (See Surgery for vertigo elsewhere in this document).